bullmoose20/MK-Docs/docs/komet/faqs.md

             git stash
             git stash clear

-        Will reset any changes you have made to Komet-owned files [YOUR CONFIG FILES ARE NOT AFFECTED].
+        Will reset any changes you have made to Kometa-owned files [YOUR CONFIG FILES ARE NOT AFFECTED].
 You shouldn't be doing this, so typically this will not lose any of your work.
 If you have done this, the assumption is that you know enough about `git` to know how to prevent that from happening.

     === ":fontawesome-brands-apple: macOS"

         [type this into your terminal, changing `YOUR_USERNAME` to your username]

-            cd /Users/YOUR_USERNAME/Komet
+            cd /Users/YOUR_USERNAME/Kometa
             git stash
             git stash clear
             git pull
-            source komet-venv/bin/activate
+            source kometa-venv/bin/activate
             python -m pip install -r requirements.txt

         These two commands: